 I once wrote about a solo parenting weekend.
 I don’t do them that often; less than a lot of people, and definitely less than the wonder women (and men, of course) who do it all day, every day with the occasional break of a few hours so their exes can boast about being parent of the year… and for that I’m eternally grateful.

-But when they happen I can promise you that the following things will occur:
+But when they do happen I can promise you that the following things will occur:

 1) No one will go to bed on time

-2) My children will wake up in the night
+2) One or more children will wake up in the night

 4) I will somehow have run out household essentials

 For example, milk or bread or in a worst case scenario, loo roll, chocolate or wine.
-But I don’t have the car and obviously can’t nip out to get anything once the kids are asleep.
+But I don’t have the car at my disposal and obviously can’t nip out to get anything once the kids are asleep.

 5) Someone will usually be sick

-If it’s not one of them, it’s me, but there is nearly always vomit.
+If it’s not one of them, it’s me, but there is nearly always vomit, poop, phlegm or something else unnerving and disgusting to deal with.

 6) Something will get broken, lost or otherwise cause a breakdown